AlexsLemonade/2021-june-training/workshop/SCHEDULE.md

 ---

 The schedule for the June 2021 CCDL Virtual Training Workshop appears below.
-While we expect to start end each day on time, the timing of individual modules may vary from what is shown.
+While we expect to start and end each day on time, the timing of individual modules may vary from what is shown.